About

 Qualifications

-• Practicing Christian with a sincere desire to support the Catholic identity and mission of St. Cecilia Academy.
+• Practicing Christian with a sincere desire to support the Catholic identity and mission of Saint Cecilia Academy.

 • Demonstrated ability to teach and develop both foundational and advanced skills.